Aishaabdi1/Employee-Management-System/README.md

 - Role 3
 (Take answers and store database)

-Once any action is performed loop expect quit is performed loop back to the start.
+Once any action is performed expect quit is performed to loop back to the start.

+Built with:

+- MySQL
+- Express.js
+- Node.js
+- npmjs
+- inquirer